microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

 But the XboxLiveContext class has no default constructor.
 It has a constructor that requires a User object parameter to the constructor.
 And we won't have the necessary User object until later, when we make the assignment to the field.

-How can I tell the compile to \*not\* use the default constructor?
+How can I tell the compiler to \*not\* use the default constructor?
 The same as shown previously.
 Assign nullptr to the field:

 ```C++
   class Sample : . . . {